Life at USF

 - Service-Learning (SL)

 Successful applicants will live in the designated space for Esther Madríz Diversity Scholars in Toler Residence Hall.
+Students must apply to SHARE for housing by posted deadlines early in the Spring semester.
 All community members are required to enroll in the EMDS courses for both fall and spring semesters.

 This learning community is a collaborative effort between the Sociology Department, the Leo T. McCarthy Center for Public Service and the Common Good, and Student Housing.